 Along with establishing a location for a lost device, Find My iPhone can be used to lock that device down through Lost Mode.
 Lost Mode displays a phone number and a message on the iPhone's screen, leaving everything else inaccessible.
 If you didn't have a passcode set up, Lost Mode will prevent your iPhone from being used.
 Lost Mode can be turned on by following the steps below.

 - On the web, a menu will pop up with the option to play a sound, erase the phone, or enable Lost Mode.
-On the iPhone, tap "Actions" to get to this menu.
-Choose Lost Mode.
+On the iPhone, tap "Mark as Lost."

 - If activating Lost Mode on a device without a passcode, you will be prompted to create one.

-- You'll be asked to enter a phone number where you can be contacted.
+- You'll be asked to enter a phone number or email address where you can be contacted.
 Enter the number or choose "Next" to skip the option.

 - At the next screen, you can write a message that will be displayed on the iPhone, such as an email address or a reward offering.

 - Choose "Done" to activate Lost Mode and then check "Notify if Found."
 The iPhone is now locked and can only be accessed using the passcode you designated when turning on Lost Mode or the passcode that was already on the device.
 If it's offline and later located, you will get an email when it connects to the Internet and can convey its location.